-Remote Desktop Connection in Mac OS X
+Microsoft Remote Desktop (Formally Known as Remote Desktop Connection) in Mac OS X

 By remotely accessing an ECN-supported desktop computer and refraining from storing your Purdue files locally on your laptop or home computer, your data remains safely stored in your home directory on ECN's network servers -- which receive daily backups.

-Who can use Remote Desktop Connection?
+Who can use Microsoft Remote Desktop?

 Every ECN-supported Windows PC which will be used remotely must be pre-configured by ECN before this service will work.
-Please contact us in advance; we will provide you with the value that you'll need in step #3A.
+Please contact us in advance; we will provide you with the value that you'll need in step #3 as well.

-Connecting to the desktop computer in your office
+Connecting to the Desktop Computer in Your Office

 1. Connect to Purdue's Virtual Private Network.
 When using a computer off-campus, this step is required.
 Establish a connection to Purdue's Virtual Private Network (https://webvpn.purdue.edu).
 For a description of this service, please see ITaP's VPN "Getting Started" page.

 2. Launch the Microsoft Remote Desktop application from your Applications folder.
 The appropriate icon can be seen below:

 3. Once the application opens up, you'll need to add your specific machine to the "My Desktops" list.
 To do so, click on New.
 A new dialog will appear.
 Fill it out as seen below-- making sure to substitute "128.46.xxx.yyy" for the actual IP address of your machine, "username" for your Purdue Career Account user name, and "Password" for your account password.
 Please note though that you will need to type "ecn\" before your user name in order to successfully authenticate to your machine.